sremedios/phinet/README.md

 `--o`: path to directory where results are written

+`--numcores`: Number of cores to use in parallel preprocessing:
+            - -1 refers to all cores
+            - -2 refers to all but one core
+            - 2 refers to 2 cores

 Example usage:
-`python validate.py --task modality --datadir data/validation/ --model weights/modality/my_weights.hdf5 --o validation_results/`
+`python validate.py --task modality --datadir data/validation/ --model weights/modality/my_weights.hdf5 --o validation_results/ --numcores -1`

 ### Image Preprocessing
 Here are all the preprocessing steps which are automatically executed in `train.py`, `validate.py`, and `test.py`.